langurmonkey/website-source/content/projects/playkid/index.md

 showpagemeta = "false"
 +++

 **Play Kid** is yet another Game Boy emulator, written in Rust.
 But hey, it is MY Game Boy emulator, and I'm proud of it.
+I wrote some words about its development [here](/blog/2026/playkid).

 {{< fig src="/img/playkid/logo-3x.avif" class="fig-center" >}}